Albert Bazeyan: Biography

 In 1993, Bazeyan left the Armenian Institute of Physical Culture and became the Deputy Chairman of the Yerkrapah Volunteer Union.
 He also began working at the Armenian Defense Ministry that same year.
 Bazeyan became a member of the National Assembly of Armenia, Vice-Speaker of the National Assembly, and Chairman of the Yerkrapah in 1996.
 He was also awarded the Order of the Combat Cross (2nd degree) for his services during the First Nagorno-Karabakh War.

 Bazeyan was reelected Vice-Speaker on 30 May 1999 and joined the Unity bloc led by Vazgen Sargsyan and Karen Demirchyan.
 He was elected Mayor of Yerevan in August 1999 and served until January 2001.
 In 2003, he became a member of parliament again as a member of the Standing Committee on Defense, National Security and Internal Affairs.
 Bazeyan joined opposition Hanrapetutyun Party and left the parliament in 2007.

+Coup attempt

+On September 24, 2023, Bazeyan would be arrested by the National Security Service for his alleged role in a coup plot involving members of the Khachakirner militia.